CBA Officers & Board of Managers 2026-2027

 He currently serves on the boards of the Chicago Council on Global Affairs, The Legal Aid Society, The Mikva Challenge, and Northwestern Pritzker School of Law's Center on Wrongful Convictions.
 He is a member of the Leadership Greater Chicago Signature Fellows Program, Class of 2020.

-Immediate Past President John C. Sciaccotta
+Immediate Past President President Judge Nicole C. Patton

 Board of Managers: